Lecture Series

 Colour, space and evolving consciousness

-This webinar is part of a series for Waldorf teachers on the background to Waldorf pedagogy.
+This webinar is part of a series for Waldorf teachers on the background to Waldorf pedagogy and is part of the Art as a Spiritual Practice series, in Art as a Path of Schooling for the Soul.

 Beyond Steiner – inner indications for our times and future